The Pilot Index Fund

 When an LP wants to withdraw the fees generated while staying in the Pilot protocol, they’ll have two options.

-2. Burning PILOT tokens (Index Fund à User):
+2. Burning PILOT tokens (Index Fund to User):

 - These tokens are: $1m LINK, $3m UNI, $6m USDC.

-How will it affect the PILOT token price?
+How does the Index Fund affect the $PILOT token price?

-- The Index Fund accumulates tokens and grows in value to $15M in a short period of time
+- The Index Fund accumulates tokens and grows in value to $15m.

 What is the reasoning for an Index fund?

-The index fund is another feature that separates Unipilot from other liquidity optimizers.
+The Index Fund is another feature that differentiates Unipilot from other liquidity optimizers.
 It aligns the incentives of the protocol with its users, as the value of its native token will be dependent on the success of the protocol.

-The more people that use Unipilot to provide liquidity, the more the index fund will accumulate tokens and grow in value.
+The more people that use Unipilot to provide liquidity, the more value will acrrue to the Index Fund.
 This, in turn, will reinforce the price of $PILOT token as the token burning will bolster its value proposition.

 Let’s talk about Governance